Institute’s role: Lead partner

-Activity: The iTransfer partners are working together to better understand the demand for commuter transport by ferry and passenger requirements and explore solutions to deliver a viable and sustainable transport alternative to road.
-Project activity falls into the following areas:
+Activity: The iTransfer partners worked together to better understand the demand for commuter transport by ferry and passenger requirements and explore solutions to deliver a viable and sustainable transport alternative to road.
+Project activity included the following areas:

-- Sustainable ferry operations research and design: A number of project partners are exploring potential upgrades to existing vessels and developing innovative, sustainable standard ferry designs.
-This includes Netherlands-based ferry operator Rederij Doeksen who has teamed-up with Damen Shipyards to pool their knowledge and deliver a new ferry concept that will use liquefied natural gas (LNG) as its main fuel reducing CO2 emissions.
-Ferry company, Weserfahre has developed a new fuel-monitoring system which is helping to reduce fuel consumption.
+- Sustainable ferry operations research and design: A number of project partners explored potential upgrades to existing vessels and developing innovative, sustainable standard ferry designs.
+This included: Netherlands-based ferry operator Rederij Doeksen who teamed-up with Damen Shipyards to pool their knowledge and deliver a new ferry concept that uses liquefied natural gas (LNG) as its main fuel, reducing CO2 emissions; ferry company Weserfahre developed a new fuel-monitoring system which is helping to reduce fuel consumption.

 - Innovative infrastructure: For ferry services to be viable they need suitable infrastructure, which makes public access easy and allows better connections with other transport links.
-Gravesham Borough Council has designed and delivered an innovative new tide-proof ferry landing on the River Thames at Gravesend.
+Gravesham Borough Council designed and delivered an innovative new tide-proof ferry landing on the River Thames at Gravesend.
 The new landing stage provides a vital link, allowing commuters to travel by river between Gravesend in Kent and Tilbury in Essex and encourages more commercial ferry services from Gravesend, including upriver towards London.
-Opened by the Mayor of Gravesham, the new facility has included input from many iTransfer partners to enable a design that is optimised for the challenging tidal conditions.
+The facility included input from iTransfer partners to enable a design that is optimised for the challenging tidal conditions.
 With a difference in high and low water of up to seven metres, it was important to construct a facility that could service ferries at all states of the tide.
 It has also been designed to be used by people with impaired mobility.

-- New ferry services: Work is underway to develop and launch new ferry connections.
-Kent County Council is tendering for a new ferry service operator between Tilbury and Gravesend and liaising with project partners on their experiences of commissioning similar services and their procurement process.
+- New ferry services: Kent County Council launched a new ferry service operator between Tilbury and Gravesend, liaising with project partners on their experiences of tendering and commissioning similar services and their procurement process.

-- Developing ferry connections: Partners are implementing plans to better integrate ferry transport with other public transport modes. iTransfer partner, SEStran, a Regional Transport Partnership (RTP) in Scotland is creating a comprehensive manual that will provide invaluable guidance and information to local authorities and others seeking to enhance or create a passenger ferry service.
-They are also exploring an integrated, regional ticketing system to help encourage passenger transport by water.
+- Developing ferry connections: Partners implemented plans to better integrate ferry transport with other public transport modes. iTransfer partner, SEStran, a Regional Transport Partnership (RTP) in Scotland created a comprehensive manual that provides invaluable guidance and information to local authorities and others seeking to enhance or create a passenger ferry service.
+They also explored an integrated, regional ticketing system to help encourage passenger transport by water.

-Partners: The Institute is one of 16 organisations from across the North Sea region:
+Partners: The Institute was one of 16 organisations from across the region:

 1. Institute for Sustainability